Miners, banks drag FTSE 100 down; JD Sports scales new peak - NewsBreak

 "The headline number (UK inflation data) might cause a twinge and the robust jobs market might add to speculation that the UK could be within sight of a rate hike," said Danni Hewson, AJ Bell financial analyst.

-Ocado Group fell 1.4% after its joint venture, Ocado Retail, posted a 10.6% fall in revenue in its latest quarter.
+Ocado Group (OCDO.L) fell 1.4% after its joint venture, Ocado Retail, posted a 10.6% fall in revenue in its latest quarter. read more

 Comments / 0